Brendan-McShane/tfcb2020_capstone_project/README.md

 3) Which continuous variables are the most correlated, and to what extent?
 Do these correlations change after subsetting by disease state?

+#Reproducibility

+Hopefully between the comments in the code and the README, my analyses are easy to follow through and reproduce.
+I'll say that the original authors do a reasonable job describing the dataset and stating which models they use to compare to; however, I could not find the actual code they used for their model.
+Whether this is my own failing to understand/interpret their work or them not actually making it clear is not apparent to me.

+#Citation
 Kim, Seongjae; Cho, Kyung Jin; Oh, Sejong (2018), Data from: Development of machine learning models for diagnosis of glaucoma, Dryad, Dataset, https://doi.org/10.5061/dryad.q6ft5